MohamedShiha/On-The-Map/README.md

 ## How to Run

 * [Clone](https://github.com/MohamedShiha/On-The-Map.git) or [Download](https://github.com/MohamedShiha/On-The-Map/archive/master.zip) this repository.
-* Open the project folder in xcode.
+* Open the project folder in xcode using the `xcworkspace` file.
 * Run the project using the `play` button on top left corner of Xcode

 ## Authors